Hergé's Adventures of Tintin: Objective Moon

-Unlike in the comic where two other saboteurs are parachuted and shoot Tintin, Colonel Boris Jorgen (nameless in the adaptation) is the only enemy to break into the base.
+Unlike in the comic where two other saboteurs are parachuted in and shoot Tintin, Colonel Boris Jorgen (nameless in the adaptation) is the only enemy to break into the base.
 Additionally, while examining the experimental rocket, Jorgen is attacked by Snowy and pushes him into the rocket before launching take-off.
-Tintin and his companions build a second rocket and go to the Moon not to explore it but to save Snowy, locked in the small rocket and having only a few days of oxygen in front of him.
-The lunar rocket is called “XM2 Rocket” whereas it is simply called “Lunar Rocket” in the comic.
+Tintin and his companions build a second rocket and go to the Moon not to explore it but to save Snowy, locked in the small rocket and having only a few days of oxygen available.
+The lunar rocket is called "XM2 Rocket" whereas it is simply called "Lunar Rocket" in the comic.
 Captain Haddock's whiskey is replaced by coffee and flies into space, not out of drunkenness, but because he takes off his shoes which hurt him (when the lack of pressure should seriously affect his feet).
 The Thom(p)sons do not have the hair or the beard that grows although a scene from 'Land of Black Gold' has been adapted.
-The characters faced a meteor shower on the Moon, and found themselves trapped in a cave from which they escape using dynamite.
+The characters faced a meteor shower on the Moon, and found themselves trapped in a cave from which they escaped using dynamite.
 Instead of a moon tank, Professor Calculus has a sort of transparent-roofed flying mini-ship named ‘the moon mobile’.
 The rocket, while returning to Earth, smashes into rocks and falls to the side, causing a fire (creating a death-hazard).
 Tintin never knew Jorgen, whereas in the comic, they met in King Ottokar’s Sceptre when he is the colonel in the service of his majesty.
-Jorgen and Frank Wolff remain alive and are brought back to Earth prisoners, unlike the comic where Jorgen is accidentally killed by Wolff who subsequently commits suicide by jumping into space.
+Jorgen and Frank Wolff remain alive and are brought back to Earth as prisoners, unlike the comic where Jorgen is accidentally killed by Wolff who subsequently commits suicide by jumping into space.
 The heroes thank Wolff for saving their lives as Jorgen attempted to take them down.
 Jorgen talks about Wolff in this version while in the comic, he talks to him.
 Jorgen is dressed in a brown aviator jacket, sweater, pants and black shoes while in the comic he has the aviator jacket in the same colour, but wears a yellow turtleneck sweater, grey pants and brown shoes.
 It makes reference to other earlier stories through Tintin reminiscing.
 It makes mention of Tintin in the Congo, Land of Black Gold and The Red Sea Sharks.
-The first season has 22 episodes and there are 4 minutes long when you break it in to chapters from 1:27:14 from movie formant.
+The first season has 22 episodes and they are 4 minutes long when you break it in to chapters from 1:27:14 from movie formant.